Manchester 0161 832 2500 | London City 0204 505 8080 | London Finchley 020 8349 0321

 In some instances, Tenants may withhold payment, leading Landlords or management companies to pursue recovery of the outstanding amounts.
 This process, however, can be both time-consuming and costly for everyone involved.

-Service charge disputes often involve complex legal issues due to differing interpretations of Lease agreements and statutory protections.
 The Landlord and Tenant Act 1985 requires that service charge costs be reasonable, and that Landlords or management companies provide transparency, including necessary documentation on how charges are calculated.

 Failure to comply with these requirements can escalate disputes, particularly when Tenants are dissatisfied with the services provided or feel overcharged.
 These legal nuances make resolving disputes challenging, as both parties may interpret the Lease and law differently.